Eye Massager Benefits

 Mature Skin

-Of course, we couldn’t mention who would benefit most from eye massagers without talking about mature skin types!
-As we previously talked about, the collagen around the eye area breaks down significantly as the years go by, and an eye massager can turn back the clock on damage with regular use.
+As we previously discussed, the collagen in the eye area breaks down significantly with age, and an eye massager can help reverse this damage with regular use.

-When used in tandem with eye creams and other anti-aging formulas, an eye massager can keep skin looking youthful, bouncy, and fine-line free.
+When used in tandem with eye creams and other anti-aging formulas, an eye massager can keep skin looking youthful, bouncy, and fine-line-free.

 Young Skin

-For the same reasons we would recommend an eye massager to mature skin types, we would recommend the younger generation to use one too!
-When used prior to aging, an eye massager can keep your collagen production in good running, eliminating the need for correction later on.
+When used before aging, an eye massager can help maintain your collagen production in good condition, potentially eliminating the need for correction later on.

 Headache Sufferers